treeverse/lakeFS/docs/enterprise/getstarted/install.md

 For production deployments of lakeFS Enterprise, follow this guide.

+{% include toc.html %}

 ## lakeFS Enterprise Architecture

-We recommend to review the [lakeFS Enterprise architecture]({% link enterprise/architecture.md %}) to understand the components you will be deploying.
+We recommend to review the [lakeFS Enterprise architecture][lakefs-enterprise-architecture] to understand the components you will be deploying.

-{% include toc.html %}

 ## Deploy lakeFS Enterprise on Kubernetes

-You will be using the [lakeFS Helm chart configuration](https://github.com/treeverse/charts/tree/master/charts/lakefs) for your deployment.
-The guide is using our [Helm Chart](#lakefs-helm-chart) to deploy a fully functional lakeFS Enterprise setup the deployment, and it includes example configurations.
+The guide is using the [lakeFS Helm Chart](https://github.com/treeverse/charts/tree/master/charts/lakefs) to deploy a fully functional lakeFS Enterprise.

-You should adjust the example configurations according to:
+The guide includes example configurations, follow the steps below and adjust the example configurations according to:
-* The platform you run on: this impacts the lakeFS configurations
+* The platform you run on: among the platform [supported by lakeFS](../../howto/deploy/index.md#deployment-and-setup-details)
 * Type of KV store you use
-* Your SSO IDP and protocol
+* Your SSO IdP and protocol

 ### Prerequisites
 {: .no_toc}

 1. You have a Kubernetes cluster running in one of the platforms [supported by lakeFS](../../howto/deploy/index.md#deployment-and-setup-details).
 1. [Helm](https://helm.sh/docs/intro/install/) is installed
 1. Access to download *dockerhub/fluffy* from [Docker Hub](https://hub.docker.com/u/treeverse).
-[Contact us](https://lakefs.io/contact-sales/) to gain access to Fluffy.
+[Contact us](https://lakefs.io/contact-sales/) to gain access to lakeFS Enterprise features.
-1. A KV Database, like Postgres, should be configured and shared by Fluffy and lakeFS.
+1. A KV Database that will be shared by lakeFS and Fluffy.
 The available options are dependent in your [deployment platform](../../howto/deploy/index.md#deployment-and-setup-details).
-1. Access to configure SSO IdP [supported by lakeFS Enterprise][lakefs-sso-enterprise-spec].
+1. Access to configure your SSO IdP [supported by lakeFS Enterprise][lakefs-sso-enterprise-spec].
-1. A proxy server should be configured to route traffic between the lakeFS and Fluffy servers. (in K8S that is Ingress).
+1. A proxy server configured to route traffic between the lakeFS and Fluffy servers, see Reverse Proxy in [lakeFS Enterprise architecture][lakefs-enterprise-architecture].

 ### Create a values.yaml file
-{: .no_toc}

-Create `values.yaml` file for your authentication configuration, token and ingress host.
+Create `values.yaml` file for your deployment configuration.
 Update the file by following the next sections of this guide.

 ### Authentication Configuration
-{: .no_toc}

-Authentication in lakeFS Enterprise is handled by the Fluffy SSO service which runs side-by-side with lakeFS.
+Authentication in lakeFS Enterprise is handled by the Fluffy SSO service which runs side-by-side to lakeFS.
+This section explains what Fluffy configurations are required for configuring the SSO service.
+See [this][fluffy-configuration] configuration reference for additional Fluffy configurations.

-See [SSO for lakeFS Enterprise][lakefs-sso-enterprise-spec] for configuration details of the supported identity providers and protocols, and
+See [SSO for lakeFS Enterprise][lakefs-sso-enterprise-spec] for the supported identity providers and protocols.
-[Fluffy configuration reference][fluffy-configuration] for additional options.

 The examples below include example configuration for each of the supported SSO protocols.
-Note the IDP-specific details you'll need to replace with your IDP details.
+Note the IdP-specific details you'll need to replace with your IdP details.

 <div class="tabs">
   <ul>